 “Youths should understand that music is a powerful tool which if deployed negatively can bring disunity, corruption and encourage other vices in a country”.

-Culled from The Sun News Online but edited by us.
+Culled from The Sun News Online.